Skip to content Skip to footer navigation

 Usually, each model's sports scores are factored into their CHOICE Expert Rating.
 But as a special treat for sports lovers, we're revealing these dedicated scores so you can see the players that truly give 110% (or closest to it).

-Remember, sports viewing is just one criterion for a TV.
+Remember, sports viewing is just one criteria to consider when choosing a TV.
 Join CHOICE to see our full TV reviews, which assess picture quality, energy consumption, user interface, remote controls, key features and more.

 Top rated TVs for sport